hetznercloud/cli/README.md

 additional preferences which take precedence over the globally set preferences.

 However, a config file is not required.
 If no config file is found, the CLI will use the default configuration.
-Overriding options using environment variables allows hcloud CLI to function in a stateless way.
+Overriding options using environment variables allows the hcloud CLI to function in a stateless way.
 For example, setting `HCLOUD_TOKEN` is already enough in many cases.